-Jerusalem-centered World Map
+Jerusalem-centered World Map - license

 The resulting map produces fine likenesses of the most populous areas of the earth from Europe, Africa and Asia to North and Central America, with immediately recognizable renditions of South America and Australia.
 The map is excellent for understanding the connections between the Americas with Eurasia and Africa across the Atlantic, North Pacific and Arctic Oceans and Australia’s Indian Ocean linkages.
 The major shortcoming of a map centered on the world’s landmasses relates to connections across the South Pacific Ocean, which are simply not represented on this map.
 (An alternative world map centered on the Americas is available for those map users primarily concerned with connections across the Pacific Ocean).